google/proto-lens/README.md

     git submodule update --init --recursive
     stack test

+Note: building this repository requires `stack-1.7.1` or newer.

 ## Using in a Cabal or Stack package
 `proto-lens` is available on Hackage and Stackage.
 Cabal and Stack projects can use it to auto-generate Haskell source files from the original